austinjames51/YenCurrency/README.md

 # YenCurrency
 This is just a repository for the types.xml for psyopgirl's Yen Currency mod which can be found here: ttps://steamcommunity.com/sharedfiles/filedetails/?id=3434475139&searchtext=yen+currency

-# 💴 Yen Currency Mod for DayZ
+# 💴 Yen Currency Types file for DayZ

-This mod adds Yen currency items to your DayZ server's economy using a standalone `types.xml` configuration.
+This types file adds Yen currency items to your DayZ server's economy using a standalone `types.xml` configuration.
+It does NOT include the mod.
+You will need to download that and add it to your server using the instructions on the modpage.

 ---